John Christian Frederick Heyer: Early life and education

-C.F.
-Heyer, as he is often referred, studied theology in Philadelphia studied under J. H. C. Helmuth and F. D. Schaeffer.
-He traveled back to Germany in 1815, and studied theology with his brother, Henry, at the University of Göttingen.
+C. F. Heyer, as he is often referred to, studied theology in Philadelphia studied under J. H. C. Helmuth and F. D. Schaeffer.
+He traveled back to Germany in 1815 and studied theology with his brother, Henry, at the University of Göttingen.
 He obtained his M.D. from the University of Maryland School of Medicine in 1847.
 (He did not attend Johns Hopkins University. as is sometimes claimed.)

 Marriage and children

-In 1819, he married Mrs. Mary (Webb) Gash, a widow with two children, Caroline Gash (born about 1809) and Basil Gash (born about 1813).
+In 1819, he married Mary (Webb) Gash, a widow with two children, Caroline Gash (born about 1809) and Basil Gash (born about 1813).
 To this couple, six more children were born: